whomwah/alfred-github-workflow/README.md

 You find out the latest version by looking at the [release section](https://github.com/whomwah/alfred-github-workflow/releases) of the repo.
 The workflow will also let you know if there is an update available.
-This can be disable via the workflow configuration area.
+This can be disabled via the workflow configuration area along with other configurable options.

 ## Development